gauravyad12/aiomatic-automatic-ai-content-writer/readme.txt

 This plugin supports automatical updating.
 Please click "Check for updates" for this plugin in the WordPress plugins control panel.
 If a new version is available you will be prompted.
 Click "Update now" to finish the updating process.

-== Changelog ==

-= 1.0 =
-For a detailed changelog, please check the plugin's CodeCanyon page, from here (search for the plugin, from our portfolio): //1.envato.market/coderevolutionplugins